tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-04-13-after-peacetime.md

 - Insights and interesting things to write about
 - New case studies and further validation

-In convergent times new clients are often building off previous ones.
-The default mode is **convergent**.
-In fact in more normal times this can even feel like a drag as you try and escape being pigeon-holed and boxed in.
+The default mode is **convergent** - new clients are often building off previous ones.
+In fact in more normal (convergent) times this can even feel like a drag as you try and escape being pigeon-holed and boxed in.
 Some efforts are made to branch out but usually half-heartedly and broadly lazily if enough work is coming your way via convergent means.

 ## Divergent Times / Divergent Hunting